lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 - **Covered entities**: your company takes part in health insurance transactions.
 For example, health insurers and health providers.
 - **Business associates**: your company deals with PHI data for or from health insurance transactions.
 Your company will likely come in contact with PHI data by interacting with covered entities or other business associates.

-Unless you are the company making the health insurance claim (or you are a health insurance provider), your startup will be a **business associate** under HIPAA.
+As a rule of thumb, unless you are employing medical professionals or making health insurance transactions your startup will be a **business associate** under HIPAA.

 **Importantly, you don't need to be directly interacting with a covered entity to be regulated under HIPAA as a business associate**.
 For example, let's say a hospital is using scheduling software running on AWS cloud hosting.
 The hospital handles insurance transactions and so they are the covered entity.
 The scheduling software will be handling patient intake information including their name and email (which are later used in a health insurance transaction) making them a business associate.
 AWS runs the servers and databases which the scheduling software uses and so AWS is also classified as a business associate.